 By tracking time, you can aim to ensure that the profits you receive for your billable time covering the costs of those activities that do not bring profit to your business.

 P.S.
-Everhour offers a perfect time tracking solution to help you measure and monitor your billable and non-billable time with ease to boost your business success.
+Everhour offers a perfect time tracker to help you measure and monitor your billable and non-billable time with ease to boost your business success.